-A flat paddle blade (‘flats’ – sometimes known as European style) is what most of us would know as a standard kayak paddle.
+A flat paddle blade (known as ‘flats’ in the racing world and sometimes as ‘European’ or ‘Euro’ style in the sea kayak world) is what most of us would know as a standard kayak paddle.
 The front and rear face of the blade is relatively flat, often with a central reinforcing rib running the length of the rear face.
-The blade face may be slightly curved both in cross section and longitudinally but not greatly so.
+The blade face may be slightly curved both in cross section and longitudinally, but not greatly so.

 The difference with the wing blade is immediately obvious; the blade face is deeply curved in cross section with a concave drive face and a matching convex rear.
 There is a pronounced overhanging lip along the upper edge and no obvious reinforcing rib along the rear face.
 The blade looks a little like a stretched spoon.

-Wings derive increased forward efficiency by reducing slippage of the paddle through the water and also by allowing the paddler to generate drive better from their torso rotation, so bringing larger muscle groups into play.
-When a flat paddle is combined with pronounced torso rotation the paddle blade starts to slip sideways through the water, losing forward drive.
+Wings derive increased forward efficiency by reducing slippage of the paddle through the water and also by reducing energy wastage due to the ‘flutter’ of the blade.
+They also encourage the paddler to generate drive better from their torso rotation, so bringing larger muscle groups into play.
+This is less of an efficiency saving and more of a better use of body biomechanics in the forward paddling stroke.